Sinono3/aldoc/README.md

 *aldoc* is a markup language, which takes heavy inspiration from Markdown.
-Its goal is to provide the simple syntax that Markdown (Pandoc's version, especifically) has, but without the quirks that it brings with it, such as:
+Its goal is to provide the simple syntax that Markdown (Pandoc's version, specifically) has, but without the quirks that it brings with it, such as:

 - Different versions and editions of Markdown which vary mildly in syntax, thus making it unreliable for posting on multiple platforms